vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **How to handle crashing of AsyncTask during screen rotation?**<br/>
     A) The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
     We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.

+-  **How to reduce your app size?**
+    1. setting minifyEnabled to true
+    2. setting shrinkResources to true
+    3. using bundle instead of apk in developer console
+    4. converting the images to vector drawables.

 -   **What is the advantage of using Retrofit over AsyncTask?**<br/>
     A) Retrofit reduces boiler plate code by internally using GSON library which helps parsing the json file automatically.
     Retrofit is a type safe library.
 This means - it checks if wrong data type is assigned to variables at compilation time itself.